zadealfalah/pySheetsReddit/README.md

 # pySheetsReddit
-Automating Tableau output with Python and Google Sheets / Drive
+Automating Tableau output with Python, Google, and MySQL

 ## Table of Contents
 * [General Info](#general-info)